microeinhundert/radonis/packages/radonis-server/instructions.md

 ## Read the documentation

-Documentation is available at [radonis.vercel.app](https://radonis.vercel.app/).
+Documentation is available on [radonis.vercel.app](https://radonis.vercel.app/).